 7. Now your computer should run as normal, and you see your familiar desktop again.

-The error BOOTMGR is Missing often comes along with failure of booting the computer.
+The error BOOTMGR is Missing often comes along with the failure of booting the computer.
 You can resolve this issue with a Windows installation CD/DVD disc.
 However, if it fails, you will need a data recovery software to retrieve lost data back.

 Launch the Recoverit software and select a preferred data recovery data mode and if you experience challenges with your Windows 10 booting up, select the "Recover from Crash Computer" option.
 On the next pop up Windows, click the "Start" button.